Skip to content

 NP_TOT Total number of R peaks before exclusions or summarization

-RR Mean RR interval
+RR Mean RR interval (ms), computed from valid non-imputed intervals only

-HR Mean heart rate
+HR Mean heart rate (BPM)

-SDNN Standard deviation of NN intervals
+SDNN Standard deviation of non-imputed NN intervals

-RMSSD Root mean square successive RR difference
+RMSSD Root mean square of successive differences between non-imputed NN intervals

 LF Low-frequency HRV power